SEO vs Social Media

 The SEO Benefit – SEO vs Social Media

 SEO lasts much longer online.
 Remember the time frames of a tweet or a Facebook post?
-(24 minutes for Twitter post and 5 hours for a Facebook post.)
+(24 minutes for a Twitter post and 5 hours for a Facebook post.)

 Well, a great post or website will last much longer than those social posts any day hands down.
 Your website will last as long as you own the domain name and continue to host the website.